bensochar/bensochar.github.io/_projects/bruce-springsteen.md

 > Did you see the new Bruce site?
 Its awesome!
 > @pfanschmidt

+Lots of positive feedback from fans.
 Worked with the excellent @williameliel.